How Algos Impact Retail Traders | VPK Logic

 1. Stop-Losses Form Liquidity Pools

 Whenever thousands of traders place buy stop orders above a swing high or sell stops below a swing low, they create liquidity pockets.
-Algorithms detect these pockets through real-time order-flow data.
-When price approaches these zones, liquidity-seeking algorithms accelerate movement to capture orders and fill institutional positions.
+Algorithms detect these pockets to capture orders and fill institutional positions.

 2. Algorithms Need Opposite Orders to Execute Large Trades